Title 26: Professions and Occupations

 (a) It is the purpose of this section both to protect the reputation of licensees from public disclosure of unwarranted complaints against them and to fulfill the public's right to know of any action taken against a licensee when that action is based on a determination of unprofessional conduct.

-(2) only with respect to complaints resulting in filing of disciplinary charges or stipulations or the taking of disciplinary action, the following additional information, except for medical and other protected health information contained therein pertaining to any identifiable person that is otherwise confidential by state or federal law:
+(B) only with respect to complaints resulting in filing of disciplinary charges or stipulations or the taking of disciplinary action and except as provided in subdivision (2) of this subsection (c), the following additional information, except for medical and other protected health information contained therein pertaining to any identifiable person that is otherwise confidential by State or federal law:

-(C) the findings, conclusions and order of the board;
+(iii) the findings, conclusions, and order of the Board;

-(E) stipulations presented to the board at a public meeting; and
+(v) stipulations presented to the Board at a public meeting;

-(F) final disposition of the matter by the appellate officer or the courts.
+(vi) final disposition of the matter by the courts; and

-(d) The commissioner shall not make public any information regarding disciplinary complaints, proceedings, or records, except the information required to be released under this section.
+(d) The Commissioner shall not make public any information regarding disciplinary complaints, proceedings, or records, except the information required to be released under this section.
+The Commissioner shall, upon request, provide information that was maintained on the register under subdivision (c)(1) of this section but which was later removed from the register under the provisions of subdivision (c)(2) of this section.

-(f) For the purposes of this section, "disciplinary action" means action that suspends, revokes, limits, or conditions licensure or certification in any way, and includes reprimands and administrative penalties.
+(f) As used in this section, "disciplinary action" means action that suspends, revokes, limits, or conditions licensure or certification in any way, and includes reprimands and administrative penalties.